mbari-org/mxm/docker/README.md

 The GraphQL UI at: http://localhost:38080/mxm-graphiql

-In general, the system be functional depending on the indicated GraphQL endpoint in `config.json`, proxy-passes in place on the server if you are exposing it externally, etc.
+In general, the system will be functional depending on the indicated GraphQL endpoint in `config.json`, proxy-passes in place on the server if you are exposing the system externally, etc.